Netcentric/component-loader/README.md

   run
 } from '@netcentric/component-loader';

-// Run all registered component - used usually with http1 run();
+// Run all registered component run();
 // Optional: Use observe to initialize new components which  are added to the DOM after initial run. observe();